osohq/oso/docs/content/any/getting-started/application/model/index.md

 ### Giving your users roles

-Now that we've finished our policy, we must associate users with roles in our application.
+Now that we've written the core of our policy, we must associate users with roles in our application.
 Oso doesn't manage authorization data.
 The data stays in your application's existing data store.

+{{% minicallout %}}
-All the data we've defined so far in the policy is static: it isn't changed by end users of the application.
-The development team modifies permission associations with roles, and the list of roles for each resource by updating the policy.
+**Static and dynamic data**: All the data we've defined so far in the policy is static: it isn't changed by end users of the application.
+The development team modifies permission associations with roles and the list of roles for each resource by updating the policy.
 But, some parts of this policy must be dynamic: the association of users with a role.
+{{% /minicallout %}}

 Write a `has_role` rule to tell Oso whether your users have a particular
 role: